Senior Housing Options offers affordable apartments for seniors & adults with disabilities

 What is proof of a disability?

 Verification of disability may be requested from a medical professional.
-The verification must state that the individual qualifies under the applicable definitions indentified under housing law.
+The verification must state that the individual qualifies under the applicable definitions identified under housing law.
 Owners must not seek to verify information about a persons’ specific disability other than obtaining a medical professional of qualification under the definition of a person with disabilities.
 Receipt of SSI does serve as proof of disability as described in the question below.

 How does verification of disability for eligibility and allowances purposes using HUD’s definitions?